 - 5 cloves fresh garlic crushed or minced

-- 1/8 tsp. cayenne pepper, optional; also great without
+- ⅛ teaspoon cayenne pepper optional; also great without

 Poppy Seed Garam Masala

-- 2 T. garam masala, buy in bulk from a good spice vendor (a natural foods market with fast turnover to ensure freshness)
+- 2 Tablespoons garam masala buy in bulk from a good spice vendor (a natural foods market with fast turnover to ensure freshness)

-- *Slow-Cooker/Crockpot*— Heat bone broth on high in crock pot, allowing enough time for it to heat before the following step is completed: In a large cast iron skillet heat fat, onion and 1 teaspoon sea salt over medium high heat, sautéing until onion is browned and tender, 20 minutes, turning the heat to medium-low after 10 minutes to prevent burning. *Instant Pot*— Use "Sauté" button to heat fat, onion and 1 teaspoon sea salt.
+- Slow-Cooker/Crockpot — Heat bone broth on high in Crock Pot, allowing time for it to heat while the following step is completed: In a large skillet heat fat, onion and 1 teaspoon sea salt over medium high heat, sautéing until onion is browned and tender, 20 minutes, turning the heat to medium-low after 10 minutes to prevent burning.
+Instant Pot — Use "Sauté" button to heat fat, onion and 1 teaspoon sea salt.
 Sauté until onion is softened, 10 minutes.
 Add bone broth to onion mixture.

-- Serve with cultured cream, cucumbers, fresh lime wedges and fresh cilantro.
+- Serve with sour cream, cucumbers, fresh lime wedges and fresh cilantro.